keplerstein/component-library/docs/container.md

 @include columnContainer(
     $columnCount: 16, // number of columns to create in the middle section (gutters do not count)
     $gutterDefault: 20px, // the default gutter (and thus used on mobile)
-    $gutterBreakpointUp: 40px, // the gutter when viewed on bigger screens (see $breakpoint)
+    $gutterBreakpoints: ( // the gutters when viewed on bigger screens "for-tablet-landscape-up": 50px,
+        "for-desktop-up": 140px
+    )
     $maxWidth: 1600px,
     $breakpoint: "for-tablet-landscape-up", // the breakpoint when layout switches from mobile to bigger screens
     $columnMap: (